-South African are panicking and holding their breaths while international markets decide our country’s fate.
-We have recently been thrown with words such as non-investment grade, junk status and downgrading.
+South Africans are panicking and holding their breaths while international markets decide our country’s fate.
+We have recently been thrown with words such as non-investment grade, junk status, and downgrading.
 But what does it really mean?

 Why the junk status and where does it come from?